Make the best senior care decision

 If seniors have a source of income, such as Social Security payments or paychecks from a part-time job, they can put this money toward their rent in an independent living community as well.

 Seniors often buy life insurance to continue providing for their families financially after passing away.
-But in cases where older adults need to free up money for senior living, life insurance policies can serve as a reliable and substantial cash reserve.
+But in cases where older adults need to free up money for senior living, life insurance policies may serve as a reliable and substantial cash reserve.

 Policyholders can explore many different options, such as the following:

-Older adults moving into an independent living community often sell their home to fund the transition.
+Older adults moving into an independent living community often sell their homes to fund the transition.
 Seniors and their families should reach out to a real estate agent to discuss selling a home to pay for senior living.
 Notably, senior real estate specialists — agents who have experience working with older adults, in particular — can prove to be a trustworthy and knowledgeable partner in this process.
 Seniors and caregivers can find a Senior Real Estate Specialist (SRES) in their area through the National Association of Realtors’ database.

-Though it’s a less traditional option, retaining one’s house and using this family home as an investment — as in renting it out to another individual or family — has become an increasingly popular strategy.
+Though it’s a less traditional option, retaining one’s house and using the family home as an investment — renting it out to another individual or family — has become an increasingly popular strategy.
 Oftentimes, this can be more lucrative from a long-term perspective.
 It can also be surprisingly stress-free: Investment and property management companies work with older adults to take on tasks like finding tenants, determining rent prices, and managing the property.

 A house stands out as a majority of seniors’ most significant asset, but selling other items helps generate value, as well.
 For example, a couple moving into independent living may consider sharing a vehicle and selling their second car.

-However, eligible veterans may use military retirement pay, a VA pension, or VA disability compensation to pay for independent living, since the spending of these funds are at the discretion of the veteran.[03]
-Veterans and eligible spouses may also be able to purchase a VA-approved independent living condo with a no-down-payment VA home loan, but the process to do so can be complicated and lengthy.[04]
+Veterans and eligible spouses may also be able to purchase a VA-approved independent living condo with a no-down-payment VA home loan, but the process to do so can be complicated and lengthy.[03]

-Seniors typically choose independent living when they’re active and healthy but desire a more social, maintenance-free lifestyle.
+Seniors typically choose independent living when they’re active and healthy and desire a more social, maintenance-free lifestyle.
 This empowers older adults to form new friendships, indulge in amenities, and enjoy their retirement with less stress.

 Yet as they continue to age and require more care, seniors may find that independent living no longer meets their needs.
 As they assess how to pay for senior living, seniors can be proactive by also planning for what comes next, including payment options for assisted living and payment help for memory care.